 1 farm-fresh egg

 ¼ cup honey

 1 tsp. apple cider vinegar

-¾ cup raisins (or dried currants, strawberries, or blueberries, etc., are all lovely)
+¾ cup raisins (or dried currants, chocolate chips, strawberries, or blueberries, etc., are all lovely)

 Mix dry ingredients and wet ingredients in separate bowls.
 Combine wet and dry ingredients and mix well.
 Fold raisins into the batter.